Honeybee-Lee/Security-plus-exam-study-questions/README.md

 data, while providing a functional alternative when real data is not needed.<br>
 29. B - Hover the mouse over the “From:” display name to verify the e-mail address<br>
 30. B - Tabletop walkthrough<br>
+31. C - Using a SHA-2 signature of a drive image; SHA assures that someone cannot deny the validity  by signature and hash.<br>
+32. B - Evil twin<br>
+33. B - ARO; SLE - Single loss expectancy, ARO - Annual rate of occurrence, ALE - Annual loss expentancy, RPO - Recovery point objective<br>
+34. C - Corrective<br>
+35. C - RPO<br>
+36. D - The users IP address is changing between logins, but the application is not invalidating the token; As the users travel internationally, their IP addresses change.
+By these IP addresses the application should use the location to invalidate the token so a re-authentivation flow is called.<br>
+37. A - Enable the remote-wiping option in the MDM software in case the phone is stolen.<br>
+38. C - Push notifications<br>
+39. D - The scan resulted in a false negative for the vulnerability<br>
+40. C - Turn all network switches on by using the centralized management software<br>